-To ask the Solicitor-General what the cost was to her Department of the case of R (on the application of Pretty) v.
+To ask the Secretary of State for the Home Department what the cost was to his Department of the case of R (on the application of Pretty) v.
 DPP 2001.